J.C. Moore Online

 Wed ,23/05/2012

 Although this is about Oklahoma, your state may be experiencing some of the same problems.
 Many states approved a Taxpayer Bill of Rights and many state officials and legislators have signed Grover Norquist’s Tax Pledge, both which make it difficult to raise taxes.
-When those are and coupled with past and proposed tax cuts, many states are now experiencing a budget squeeze that makes it difficult for them to provide core services for their citizens.
-A recent tax proposal in Oklahoma will give tax cuts to some of the wealthiest citizens, increase taxes for others, and result in $130 million loss in revenue for the state - if passed.
+When those are coupled with past and proposed tax cuts, many states are now experiencing a budget squeeze that makes it difficult for them to provide core services for their citizens.
+A recent tax proposal in Oklahoma will give tax cuts to some of the wealthiest citizens, increase taxes for others, and result in $130 million loss in revenue for the state – if passed.

 This is really a bad time to cut taxes in Oklahoma.
 Oklahoma is already facing problems paying for education, public safety, and infrastructure improvements.
 The recent tax proposal worked out by Governor Mary Fallin and Republican Legislature leaders falls far short of the needs of the state and earlier goals.
 It would reduce state revenues by over $130 million at a time when schools and other core services are struggling to recover from years of crippling budget cuts.
 This means fewer teachers and larger class sizes, higher tuition costs, fewer public safety officers, and resources cuts for those who serve the most vulnerable Oklahomans.